-In keeping with the General Conference Youth philosophy of mentoring and preparing young people for leadership, the youth leader additionally needs to purposefully incorporate the three key elements of this initiative (Spirituality, Nurture, Mission) into their weekly programs, so that all three components are experienced at least once per quarter.
+In keeping with the General Conference Youth Ministry Quinquennium Theme of "Pass it On," the youth leader additionally needs to purposefully incorporate the three key elements of this initiative (Reach Up, Reach In, Reach Across) into their weekly programs, so that all three components are experienced at least once per quarter.
 This need not be seen as something to add; it is clearly present in all the dynamic elements of life and growth that we have seen already.

-- 1. Spirituality ("For the love of Christ compels me."
+- 1. Reach Up ("For the love of Christ compels us."
 2 Cor.
 5:14) Spiritual Renewal through:

 - Worship

 - Prayer

 - Meditation (Ps.
 1:2)

 - Spirit of Prophecy

 - Bible study (1 Tim.
 3:16)

 - Other Bible Practices

-- 2. Nurture ("By this everyone shall know that you are my disciples if we love one another" Jn.
+- 2. Reach In ("By this everyone shall know that you are my disciples if we love one another" Jn.
 13:35).
 Church Community through:

 - Small Groups

 - Adventurers

 - Pathfinders

 - Ambassadors

 - Teen Ministries

 - Supportive Groups

 - Public Campus Ministries

 - Young Adults

 - (Involving Relational/Incarnational/Intergenerational)

-- 3. Mission (The Gospel to all the World in my Generation).
+- 3. Reach Out (The Gospel to all the World in my Generation... tell the World).

 Mission Service through:

 - Public Evangelism

 - Small Groups

 - Personal Evangelism (My Story/His Story/Our Story)

 - Reclaim

 - Adventist Volunteer Services

 - Service Projects

 - Church Planting

 - Web Evangelism

-Jesus (The Center of Love and Forgiveness...Jn.
+- 4. Jesus (The Center of Love and Forgiveness...
+Jn.
 20:21 & Lk.
 6:12-17).
-It all begins with Jesus as the center (hub) of AYM for total empowerment.

-- Jesus is our Center of Empowerment: "As the Father has sent me, I am sending you ...Receive the Holy Spirit."
+It all begins with Jesus as the center (hub) of AYM for total empowerment. - Jesus is our Center of Empowerment: "As the father has sent me, I am sending you ...
+Receive the Holy Spirit."
 (Jn.
 17:20-22) - His Purpose "To Proclaim the Good News of the Kingdom of God."
 Lk.
 4:43 (NIV) - His Message "The Kingdom of God has come near."
 (Mk.
 1:14-15) - His Method "But you will receive power when the Holy Spirit comes upon you."
 (Acts 1:8) - His Prayer "That all of them may be one."
 (Jn.
 17:20-21)